grafov/wtfm/README.md

 5. I want a HTML output for both and simple tool to serve these pages without setup external webserver.

-So I experiment with this tool named `wtfm`.
+So I begin to experiment with this new tool named `wtfm`.

 ![usecase.png](usecase.png)